cs3216/cs3216.github.io/assignments/facebook/index.md

 <div class="box">
   <strong class="milestone-counter">Milestone 10:</strong> Explain how you handle a user's data when
-  he removes your application.
+  he removes your application and implement it.
 Convince us that your approach is necessary and that it is the most logical.
 Do also include an explanation on whether you violate Facebook's terms and conditions.
 </div>